Scanflow-ai/scanflow-maui-demo-app/README.md

     private const string AndroidLicenseKey = "PLACE YOUR KEY";
     private const string IOSLicenseKey = "PLACE YOUR KEY";
     ```

-4.  **Restore Nuget Packages**
+4. **Install NuGet Packages**
-    Right-click on the solution in Solution Explorer and select **Restore NuGet Packages**.
+   -Right-click on the solution in Solution Explorer and select Manage NuGet Packages.

-    *Note: Ensure you have access to the Scanflow NuGet feed if the packages are not available publicly.*
+   - Install the **Scanflow.Barcode.Maui** NuGet package.
+   -Once it is installed, ensure that **Xamarin.AndroidX.Tracing.Tracing.Ktx 1.3.0.1** is also installed for Android as a dependency package.

 5.  **Run the Application**
     - Select your target platform (Android Emulator/Device or iOS Simulator/Device) from the run dropdown.